885bryn/OmniLedger/README.md

 This project helps a household manage assets, commitments, income, and timeline events in one place with clear audit history and predictable workflows.

-It is designed to answer practical operational questions, not just store records:
+It is designed to answer practical operational questions:
 - What is due this week?
 - Which commitments are linked to which assets?
 - What changed, when, and by whom?